 While various states have passed laws in recent years prohibiting drivers from reading or sending text messages while operating a motor vehicle, these regulations have not stopped everyone from engaging in this dangerous behavior.
-Fortunately, this law has made it easier for people injured in distracted driving crashes to prove negligence and pursue civil recovery.
+Fortunately, this law has made it easier for people injured in crashes to prove negligence and pursue civil recovery.

-If you were injured in a collision due to a distracted driver, it may be worth talking to a Cleveland texting while driving accident lawyer about your legal options.
+If you were injured in a collision due to a texting driver, it may be worth talking to a Cleveland texting while driving accident lawyer about your legal options.
 With guidance from a seasoned car accident attorney, you could more effectively collect evidence to demonstrate the defendant’s reckless or careless actions, and pursue compensation for all of your ensuing injuries and losses.

 Most forms of legal negligence that lead to car accidents involve someone violating an Ohio state law.
 For example, it is illegal for someone to exceed the speed limit.
 If an accident is caused due to speeding, the driver’s violation of traffic law could be considered evidence of reckless or careless conduct.

-Reading, writing, or sending any electronic text message while operating a motor vehicle on a public road is prohibited under Ohio Revised Code §4511.204.
+Reading, writing, or sending an electronic text message while operating a motor vehicle on a public road is prohibited under Ohio Revised Code §4511.204.
 Therefore, if a police officer tickets one of the drivers involved in an accident for texting while driving, that citation could be used in court as evidence of negligence.

 Like with any personal injury case, plaintiffs filing a crash claim may have their recoverable damages limited if they are found partially liable for the incident in question.
 Under O.R.C. §2315.33, a court may reduce a plaintiff’s damage award by whatever percentage of fault that plaintiff is found to bear, or bar them from recovery altogether if they are more than 50 percent at fault.

 Furthermore, there is a filing deadline of two years on most car accident claims, meaning that a person who waits too long to file suit after an incident may be unable to recover compensation no matter how strong their prospective case was.
-Working with a texting while driving crash lawyer in Cleveland is often essential for any plaintiff who wants to ensure these possible hurdles do not negatively impact their recovery.
+Working with a texting while driving accident lawyer in Cleveland is often essential for any plaintiff who wants to ensure these possible hurdles do not negatively impact their recovery.